gitbutlerapp/docs/docs/features/virtual-branches/README.md

   </figure>
 </div>

-> [!WARNING]
+{% hint style="warning" %}
-> You cannot use both GitButler virtual branches and normal Git branching commands at the same time, you will have to "commit" to one approach or the other.
+You cannot use both GitButler virtual branches and normal Git branching commands at the same time, you will have to "commit" to one approach or the other.
+{% endhint %}

 The reason is that stock Git can only handle one branch at a time, it does not have tooling to use or understand multiple, so most commands having to do with the index or HEAD or branching (`commit`, `branch`, `checkout`, etc) may behave unexpectedly.
 Most importantly, do not use normal Git commit tooling or other GUIs.&#x20;

-> [!TIP]
+{% hint style="info" %}
-> To understand why and how to get out of this, please read our [integration-branch.md](integration-branch.md) docs.
+To understand why and how to get out of this, please read our [integration-branch.md](integration-branch.md) docs.
+{% endhint %}

 ## Base Branch